-My name is Jean St. Pierre.
-I was diagnosed with a Sarcoma called Epitheliod Sarcoma in September 1995.
+I was diagnosed with a sarcoma cancer called Epitheliod Sarcoma in September 1995.
 It all started when I developed a lump on my right hand in 1987.
-I went to a physician who thought it was like a ganglion cyst.
-He took a syringe and tried to remove the fluid.
-Nothing came out.
+I went to a physician who thought it was a ganglion cyst.
+He took a syringe and tried to remove the fluid - nothing came out.
 It was determined to be a solid tumor.
-The first surgery I had was in that year.
+The first surgery I had was yet that year.
 It kept re-occurring, and I had it removed three more times over the next eight years.
 Each time I was told it was benign.
 In 1995, I again had the lump removed.

 I was referred to an oncologist at Mayo Clinic, but for some reason my insurance would not pay for this.
 Even though they would not pay for a Mayo visit, they could not find me an oncologist that was familiar with this type of cancer.
 It had now been over two weeks since I had this devastating news and I still did not have an appointment with a physician.

 My sisters, Mary Jo and Nancy, started to call all the oncologists in the state.
-And this is how I came to meet Dr. Cheng at the University of MInnesota Physicians.
-Up until this point everything was hurry up and then wait.
-My family and I met with "The Team" as I called them.
+And this is how I came to meet Dr. Cheng at the University of Minnesota Masonic Cancer Center.
+Up until this point, everything was hurry up and then wait.
+My family and I met with “The Team” as I called them.
 They had a plan and discussed everything with me and my family.
 They wanted to start immediately.
 I remember thinking they all looked so grim.
 So, for the next year I kept myself busy by having radiation treatments, surgery, more radiation treatments, and physical therapy.
-I had chest X-rays every three months, then six months, then yearly until I was out 10 years.
+I had chest scans every three months, then six months, then yearly until I was out 10 years.

-That was over 14 years ago.
-I now consider myself a survivor.
+After so many years, I consider myself a survivor.
 I went on to finish my nursing degree.
-I started to receive letters from my physicians about the Karen Wyckoff Foundation.
-This is how I came to meet Karen's parents Pete and Sue and all the wonderful volunteers from the Foundation.
+I started to receive letters from my physicians about Rein in Sarcoma.
+This is how I came to meet Karen’s parents Pete and Sue Wyckoff and all the wonderful Rein in Sarcoma volunteers.

-I hope by telling my story and working with the Foundation this will help others find the best care available to them.
+I hope telling my story and working with RIS will help others find the best care available to them.